 - Draft Annual Action Plan 2016-2017

 This grant program provides a security deposit and first month rent payment directly to landlords for low income households.
-The Program Guidelines provide information on how the program works.
-The Application Checklist must be attached to the application.
-View the Tenant Selection Criteria to determine if you may be eligble for this program.
+View the Application Packet to determine if you may be eligible for this program.

 This loan program provides an interest free loan to eligible applicants up to $10,000 that is payable on sale or transfer of the property.
 The loan program addresses Lead Paint abatement and weatherization type repairs to your home.
 Examples include, roofing, siding, windows, furnace replacements, and accessibility improvements.